 Continued growth in circulation and increased advertising led to the financial resources that allowed the paper to expand once again.
-Histories of the Journal do not explain why the quarter block location at the southeast corner of State Street and Phillips Avenue (then North 4th Street) was selected for the new headquarters except to say it was a "strategic location...near the civic center of the city, readily accessible to the public and convenient for delivery of papers to the streets, railroads, and outlying sections of the city."
+Histories of the Journal do not explain why the quarter block location at the southeast corner of State Street and Vel Phillips Avenue (then North 4th Street) was selected for the new headquarters except to say it was a "strategic location...near the civic center of the city, readily accessible to the public and convenient for delivery of papers to the streets, railroads, and outlying sections of the city."
 (L. J. Chase, "Production Requirements", The American Architect, pages 454-455)

+It is surprising that the selected site had not been redeveloped earlier.
+There were some masonry buildings on the block, the imposing Republican Hotel being the grandest, but many small frame residences, commercial building and saloons were located there as well.
 Perhaps site conditions delayed significant construction on the property until the 1920s.
 It was said that the grounds had been covered by a marsh at one time requiring the Journal to support the new building on piles.
-(The American Architect, page 451) Fire insurance maps show the site along State Street had been occupied by a corner saloon as well as frame dwellings, some of which were converted to stores by 1910.
+(The American Architect, page 451) Fire insurance maps show the site along State Street had been occupied by a corner saloon as well as frame dwellings, some of which had been converted to stores by 1910.
 A few dwellings also existed along North Phillips Avenue as well as a brick veneered rag factory later used as a manufacturing building.
 Right at the alley and fronting Phillips Avenue was the solid masonry Frei Gemeinde Hall built in 1870 at this location at a cost of \$15,000.
 This organization was established in 1867 and chartered in 1868.
 Its founders were leading German-American intellectuals in Milwaukee and the hall provided a forum for progressive thought.
 Members were opposed to religious and political dogma.
 The organization sold its building to the Milwaukee Journal and it was demolished in 1923 to make way for the new Journal building. ([Frank A. Flower], History of Milwaukee, Wisconsin.
 Chicago: The Western Historical Company, 1881, page 588; Historic Designation Study Report on Jefferson Hall, 2617 W. Fond du Lac Avenue, Locally designated January 22, 1985)